calittle/documaker/docupresentment/Custom Rule Template/readme.md

 `Scope` is one of the following which determines how your rule is created as a Java object:

-	`global` – The object will remain until IDS is restarted.
+	*global* – The object will remain until IDS is restarted.

-    `transaction` The object will be created during the MSG_INIT message and will remain until the request has processed all the MSG_INIT, MSG_RUNF, MSG_RUNR and MSG_TERM messages.
+    *transaction* - The object will be created during the MSG_INIT message and will remain until the request has processed all the MSG_INIT, MSG_RUNF, MSG_RUNR and MSG_TERM messages.
-    `local` – The object is created and destroyed for every message run during the request.
+    *local* – The object is created and destroyed for every message run during the request.

-    `static` – No object is created; the method is a static method of the class and will be run as such
+    *static* – No object is created; the method is a static method of the class and will be run as such

 `Arguments` is a string that contains any arguments you want to pass to your rule.
 Format is up to you; the example herein uses comma-delimited name-value pairs which are parsed into a Properties object.